c0sogi/kafklient/README.md

 -------------
 - `KafkaListener`: subscribe to topics and stream parsed objects.
 - `KafkaRPC`: request/response helper using correlation IDs over Kafka.
+- MCP over Kafka (optional): run an MCP server over Kafka + provide a stdio bridge (`kafklient-mcp-client`) so any MCP stdio client can connect.
 - Group-managed subscriptions only (subscribe-based).
 Manual assign is removed.

 Requirements